brickcap/textadept-custom-themes/README.md

 2. lexer.lua
 3. view.lua

-lexer.lua is the one that contains all the styles of the
+lexer.lua is the one that contains the styles that will be used by the lexer in *textadept*